unepwcmc/BlueCarbonMobile/README.md

 # Debugging

-Debugging phonegap is unfortunately still a bit of a pain in the ass.
+There's no easy way to say this.
+Debugging just sucks in phonegap.
+Here's some methods that make it less terrible.

+## Remote web inspector with weinre
 There's no native debugger, but you can use weinre (http://people.apache.org/~pmuellr/weinre/docs/latest/Home.html), the remote web inspector.
 To do so, install it from NPM:

     sudo npm -g install weinre